TiZho/app-theme-engine/README.md

 ---

-Like pre-made views, you can specify config keys through your XML.
+You can specify config keys through your XML.
 For an example, you can use a theme attribute set from your Activity theme, which specifies a string (see the sample project):

 ```xml